ibm-cloud-docs/cephaas/administrators.md

 There are two basic types of subjects: a _user_ and a _service ID_.

 There is another concept, a _service credential_.
 A service credential is a collection of important information that is needed to connect to a deployment of {{site.data.keyword.cephaas_full}}.
 It gives a user an identifier for the deployment of {{site.data.keyword.cephaas_full_notm}} (that is, the Resource Instance ID), service and authorization endpoints, and a means of associating the subject with an API key (that is, Service ID).
-When you create the service credential you have the option of either associating it with an existing service ID, or creating a new service ID.

-You might want your development team to be able to use the console to view Object Storage instances and Kubernetes clusters.
-They would need `Viewer` roles on the Object Storage resources and `Administrator` roles on the Container Service.
 The `Viewer` role allows for the user to see that the deployment exists, and to view existing credentials, but **not** to modify the deployments.
 When the credentials are created, they are associated with a service ID.
 This service ID would need to have the `Operator` or `Editor` role on the deployment to be able to create and delete volumes and hosts.

 For more information on IAM roles and permissions, see [the {{site.data.keyword.cloud_notm}} IAM overview](/docs/cephaas?topic=cephaas-iam-overview).